Harbel

 Harbel is a town in Margibi County, Liberia.
-It lies along the Farmington River, about 15 miles upstream from the Atlantic Ocean.
-It was named for the founder of The Firestone Tire & Rubber Company, Harvey S. Firestone, and his wife, Idabelle.
-Since 1926, Harbel has been home to a massive natural rubber plantation which is still operated by the Firestone subsidiary of Bridgestone.
+It lies along the Farmington River, about 15 miles (24 km) upstream from the Atlantic Ocean.
+It was named for the founder of the Firestone Tire & Rubber Company, Harvey S. Firestone, and his wife, Idabelle.
+Since 1926, Harbel has been home to a vast natural rubber plantation which is still operated by the Firestone subsidiary of Bridgestone.

-Roberts International Airport is 2 miles southwest of Harbel.
+Roberts International Airport is 2 miles (3.2 km) southwest of Harbel.

 As of the 2008 census, Harbel had a population of 25,309.